 Her 2015 exhibition at the gallery, Ma-lai, centered on a hanging fabric installation alongside a related series of paintings and sculptures, all taking inspiration from ma-lai floral garlands.
 The installation with its large-scale garlands that are at once delicate and monumental, evokes the female body, intimately linked to a sense of the enduring bonds of cultural traditions, family, and spirituality.
 The installation is now in the permanent collection of the Singapore Art Museum.
-Pinaree recently presented her fourth solo exhibition with the gallery (2017), which had two distinct but interrelated parts.
+Pinaree presented her fourth solo exhibition at Tyler Rollins Fine Art (2017), which had two distinct but interrelated parts.
 The Vessels comprised the first overview of more than twenty years of her works on paper, culminating in a new series of drawings, In the Jars.
-Exhibited for the first time, the installation The Mats and The Pillows was conceived in conjunction with The Roof, a large-scale, hanging fabric installation, commissioned by Arts Brookfield, on view at the Brookfield Place Winter Garden in Battery Park City from April 19 – July 5, 2017.
+Exhibited for the first time, the installation The Mats and The Pillows was conceived in conjunction with The Roof, a large-scale, hanging fabric installation, presented in 2017 and commissioned by Arts Brookfield.